ga-curriculum/interactive-ui-components/concepts/README.md

 # ![Concepts](./assets/interactive-components-concepts.png)

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will be able to develop a basic understand of interactive UI components and how they are used.

 ## Why Use Transitions and Animations?
 CSS transitions and animations are a way to smoothly change the style of an element over a specified duration.
 They enhance the user experience by adding subtle and visually pleasing effects to web pages.